-FLASH [11] is the first free-electron laser for XUV and soft X-ray radiation.
-It covers a wavelength range from 4 nm to about 90 nm with GW peak power and pulse durations between a few fs and 200 fs.
-The electron bunches with maximum energy of 1.35 GeV are distributed between the two branches, FLASH1 and FLASH2 [12].
-The facility is based on the superconducting accelerator which allows to operate in a "burst mode" with long pulse trains (several hundred pulses) at 10 Hz repetition rate.
-Presently, the facility is being upgraded towards high repetition rate seeding in the FLASH1 branch [13].
+FLASH [12] is the first free-electron laser for XUV and soft x-ray radiation.
+It covers a wavelength range from 4 to about 90 nm with GW peak power and pulse durations between a few fs and 200 fs.
+The electron bunches with maximum energy of 1.35 GeV are distributed between the two branches, FLASH1 and FLASH2 [13].
+The facility is based on the superconducting accelerator, which allows to operate in a "burst mode" with long pulse trains (several hundred pulses) at 10 Hz repetition rate.
+Presently, the

-FIG. 2: The layout of FLASH1.
+FIG. 2.
+The layout of FLASH1.